Schedule triggers

 Add users or groups

-To add users or groups, follow these steps:
+To add users or groups:

 -